Skip to main content

 Onboard a Cluster

 Once you have downloaded and configured tctl, the next step is to onboard a new workload cluster to your TSB installation.
-You can then deploy applications and services to that cluster, and use TSB to manage the security, traffic management and observability for those applications.

 Before You Begin